 We pick the following events for the left end of the rod (Evr,l) and the right end of the rod (Evr,r) in frame C to get respective spatial coordinates in frame B at tB = 0:

-Application of the Lorentz Transformation to coordinates of the rod’s ends
+Application of the Lorentz Transformation to the selected coordinates of the rod’s ends

 Application of the Lorentz transformation (along the line of motion and relative velocity vrel ) gives us: